PNixx/crontab-php/README.md

 ```

-Result append block to your crontab:
+Result append or replace block to your crontab:

 	#===BEGIN Crontab for project: example.com
 	* * * * * cd /path/to/example.com && bin/console hello